Southeast Delco School District

 Google Admin Integration

-Connected to Google Workspace and imported all 9,000+ device records.
-Device details, OUs, and status pulled automatically.
-Completed in under an hour.
+Connected to Google Workspace and synced all device records automatically.
+Device details, organizational units, and status pulled directly from Google Admin Console.

 Before & After